Mechanical basis and topological routes to cell elimination: Materials and Methods

-We consider a cellular monolayer consisting of $N=400$ cells on a substrate with its surface normal $\vec{e}_{n}\left(=\vec{e}_{z}\right)=\vec{e}_{x}\times\vec{e}_{y}$ and periodic boundaries in both $\vec{e}_{x}$ and $\vec{e}_{y}$, where $\left(\vec{e}_{x},\vec{e}_{y},\vec{e}_{z}\right)$ constitute the global orthonormal basis (Fig.~\ref{fig1}).
-Cells are initiated on a two-dimensional simple cubic lattice.
+We consider a cellular monolayer consisting of $N=400$ cells on a substrate with its surface normal $\vec{e}_{n}\left(=\vec{e}_{z}\right)=\vec{e}_{x}\times\vec{e}_{y}$ and periodic boundaries in both $\vec{e}_{x}$ and $\vec{e}_{y}$, where $\left(\vec{e}_{x},\vec{e}_{y},\vec{e}_{z}\right)$ constitute the global orthonormal basis (Fig. \ref{fig1}).
+Cells are initiated on a two-dimensional simple cubic lattice and inside a cuboid of size $L_{x}=L_{y}=320$, $L_{z}=64$, grid size $a_{0}=1$ and with radius $R_{0}=8$.
 The cell-cell and cell-substrate interactions have contributions from both adhesion and repulsion, in addition to self-propulsion forces associated with cell polarity.
 To this end, each cell $i$ is modeled as an active deformable droplet in three-dimensions using a phase-field, $\phi_{i}=\phi_{i}\left(\vec{x}\right)$.
-The interior and exterior of cell $i$ corresponds to $\phi_{i}=1$ and $\phi_{i}=0$, respectively, with a diffusive interface of length $\lambda$ connecting the two regions and the midpoint, $\phi_{i}=0.5$, delineating the cell boundary.
-A simple free energy functional, $\mathcal{F}$, is considered \cite{Mueller2019}:
+The interior and exterior of cell $i$ corresponds to $\phi_{i}=1$ and $\phi_{i}=0$, respectively, with a diffuse interface of length $\lambda$ connecting the two regions and the midpoint, $\phi_{i}=0.5$, delineating the cell boundary.
+A three-dimensional extension of the 2D free energy functional~\citep{Palmieri2015,aranson2016physical,camley2017physical,Mueller2019} is considered with additional contributions to account for cell-cell and cell-substrate adhesions:

-where $\mathcal{F}$ contains a contribution due to the Cahn-Hilliard free energy \cite{Hilliard1958} which stabilizes the cell interface, followed by a soft constraint for cell volume around $V_{0}\left(=\left(4/3\right)\pi R_{0}^{3}\right)$, such that cells - each initiated with radius $R_{0}$ - are compressible.
+where $\mathcal{F}$ contains a contribution due to the Cahn-Hilliard free energy \citep{Hilliard1958} which stabilizes the cell interface, followed by a soft constraint for cell volume around $V_{0}\left(=\left(4/3\right)\pi R_{0}^{3}\right)$, such that cells - each initiated with radius $R_{0}$ - are compressible.
 Additionally, $\kappa$ and $\omega$ capture repulsion and adhesion between cell-cell (subscript $cc$) and cell-substrate (subscript $cw$), respectively.
 Moreover $\gamma$ sets the cell stiffness and $\mu$ captures cell compressibility and $\phi_{w}$ denotes a static phase-field representing the substrate.
 This approach resolves the cellular interfaces and provides access to intercellular forces.
 The dynamics for field $\phi_{i}$ can be defined as:

 where $\mathcal{F}$ is defined in Eq. \eqref{eq1} and $\vec{v}_{i}$ is the total velocity of cell $i$.
 To resolve the forces generated at the cellular interfaces, we consider the following over-damped dynamics for cells: